demisto/content/Packs/Palo_Alto_Networks_Enterprise_DLP/Scripts/DlpAskFeedback/README.md

-This script sends a message via Slack to the user whose file upload violated DLP policies and triggered the incident.
+Sends a message via Slack to the user whose file upload violated DLP policies and triggered the incident.

 ## Script Data
 ---